-I love a good chuck roast cooked in a slow cooker with carrots, shallots and Herbs de Provence.
-This has become a Sunday favorite because I can prep the meal in the morning, come home from church, take a good Sunday nap and wake up to a cooked dinner!
+I love a good grass fed chuck roast cooked in a slow cooker with carrots, shallots and Herbs de Provence.
+This has become a Sunday favorite because I can prep the meal in the morning, come home from church, take a Sunday nap and wake up to a cooked dinner!

-I use grass fed beef, to see why click here.
-If grass fed is unavailable to you just use the best quality roast you can find.
-I generously season mine with sea salt, pepper, garlic powder and Herbs de Provence (a combination of savory, thyme, rosemary, fennel and lavender.
+I generously season the roast with sea salt, pepper, garlic powder and Herbs de Provence (a combination of savory, thyme, rosemary, fennel and lavender.)

 I brown my roast in a cast iron pan (like this) before placing it in the crock pot.

 The Recipe: Slow Cooker Pot Roast with Shallots and Baby Carrots

 You will need: sea salt (I use this one), Herbs de Provence, coconut oil, a cast iron pan and a slow cooker.
 Of course homemade broth is always an option! (affiliate links)